emAyush56/vite-react-tailwind-boilerplate/README.md

 # note

-- Change the package name.
+- Change the package name to your project-name.
 The default package name is `vite-react-tailwind-boilerplate`.